About Lincolnville Boat Club

 On the first day of classes we will pick a single make-up day should any of the classes be canceled.
 If more than one class is canceled we will not be making it up.

-Our day long programs are intended for youth ages 10–15.
-In the past we have been flexible on this, so long as the parents are aware of two points.
-First, the boats we sail are easier to operate if a student has the size, strength, and agility of your average 10 y.o.
-Second, the student needs to be able to listen, interpret, and perform instructions as they are given.
-We have had participants as young as 8 who did fine and kids as old as 12 who did not.
+For our youth programming: Our programs are intended for youth ages 8–15.
+We have an age minimum because the boats we sail are easier to operate if a student has the size, strength, and agility of your average 8 year old.
+Also, a student needs to be able to listen, interpret, and perform instructions as they are given.

 • Charter Members